abbasabdallah13/mariage/README.md

 # Mariage

 Development of a GuestsList organizer.
-The guest will receive the link for the web app with a Username and Password.
+Guests will receive the link for the web app with a Username and Password.
-After clicking the link the guest will be on the main page (login page).
+The link will take the user to the login page.

 <br>

 ## Contents of Login page

-- Title ( names of couple )
+- Title ( names of the couple )
 - Introduction Text
 - D-DAY ( Live Timer Days hours minutes )
-- Username to enter
+- Username input for login
-- Password to enter
+- Password input for login
-- Login Button
+- Button for login

-After the guest logged in he will be navigated to the main page ( Questions ).
+Once the user logs in, they will be navigated to the main page containing Questions.

 <br>

 ## Questions